 WHAT ARE THE BENEFITS OF ROLLING OVER YOUR OLD WORKPLACE RETIREMENT ACCOUNT TO AN IRA MANAGED BY PENSINGER FINANCIAL?

-• We can maximize your tax-efficiency by balancing investments across tax-deferred, tax-free, and taxable accounts.
+• Tax-Smart Asset Placement.
+We help maximize your portfolio’s tax efficiency by strategically allocating investments across tax-deferred, tax-free, and taxable accounts.

 When you leave your employer and you're cleaning out your desk, don't forgot take your company's retirement plan with you (doing so might actually save you thousands of dollars, too).